POORVAJA-195/Securein_Doomed_DIce/README.md

    * New array2 = {1,8}

-*  Only the numbers lesser than 8 can be filled in the array2 as the values grater than 8 exceed the sum value to 13,14 and so on.
+*  Only the numbers lesser than 8 can be filled in the array2 as the values grater than 8 exceed the sum value to 13,14... and so on.
 *  Thus, possible values for new array2 are {7,6,5,4,3,2}.
 Have to pick 4 values from this set.
-*  7 is not possible since it exceed the frequency sum of 10 from 3 to 4.
+*  7 is not possible since it exceeds the frequency sum of 10 from 3 to 4.
 *  Thus, only possible values from the set {6,5,4,3,2} are {6,5,4,3}.

    **New array1 = {1,4,2,2,3,3}**